Road User Charging (RUC) is the collective term we use to describe the following schemes that operate in London:

 When you drive within the Congestion Charge Zone, Ultra Low Emission Zone or Low Emission Zone, your vehicle's VRM is automatically captured by the road side cameras as described above.

-The level of charge is automatically determined using details of the vehicle, as provided by the relevant vehicle licensing agency and/or by the customer.
+The level and type of charge is automatically determined using details of the vehicle, as provided by the relevant vehicle licensing agency and/or by the customer.

 Details of the registered keeper are also automatically retrieved from the DVLA (or overseas licensing agency) so that a PCN can be issued.